-On the other hand, when we implement the body of one method we have to declare local variables which we will use for the work of the method.
-As we know, the scope of a local variable begins from the line where it is declared to the closing bracket of the body of the method.
-For example, let’s add this method to the class OverlappingScopeTest:
+When we implement the body of a method we may have to declare local variables which we will use in the method.
+As we know, the scope of a local variable in a method is from the line where it is declared to the closing bracket of the body of the method.
+For example, let’s add the following method to the class OverlappingScopeTest: